-- (a) an integral or independent holding tank to which the sewage piping, or sewage and other waste water piping, is led ensuring the possibility for the content of such a tank to be discharged to both the shore reception facilities and overboard outside the zone of waters covering the area up to 12 nautical miles off shore in accordance with the requirements specified in regulation 11.1.1 of Annex IV to the Convention; or - (b) an integral or independent holding tank fitted with the devices for comminution and disinfection of sewage ensuring the possibility for the content of such a tank to be discharged to both the shore reception facilities and overboard outside the zone of waters covering the area up to 3 nautical miles off shore in accordance with the requirements specified in regulation 11.1.1 of Annex IV to the Convention.
+a) Installations on board ships the keels of which are laid or which are at the similar stage of construction on or after 1 January 2016, covering the area up to 12 nautical miles off shore in accordance with the requirements specified in regulation 11.1.1 of Annex IV to the Convention; or

+(b) an integral or independent holding tank fitted with the devices for comminution and disinfection of sewage ensuring the possibility for the content of such a tank to be discharged to both the shore reception facilities and overboard outside the zone of waters covering the area up to 3 nautical miles off shore in accordance with the requirements specified in regulation 11.1.1 of Annex IV to the Convention.
 The construction of such a device installed on new and existing ships is subject to PRS agreement in each particular case.